Owner's equity: what it is and how to calculate it

 Keep track of your owner's equity with the right tools

 With a real-time view of your business's net worth, you can spend less time on bookkeeping and more time focusing on growth.
-See how you can run your business, not your books.
-Get one month free.
+View Xero pricing plans and see how you can run your business, not your books.

 FAQs on owner's equity